mscheltienne/bibclean/doc/configuration.rst

 -----------

-Please contact the developer on `GitHub <project github_>`_ to propose modifications to the default configuration.
+Please contact the developer on `GitHub <project github_>`_ to propose modifications to the :ref:`default TOML configuration <configuration:default>`.
 At term, it should include a sensible default for most entry-types.